Banagher: Demographics

 Banagher was extensively planted by the English, particularly during the periods 1621–1642 and 1650–1690.
 The plantations had a profound impact on Ireland in several ways.
 The first was the destruction of the native ruling classes and their replacement with the Protestant Ascendancy, of British-origin (mostly English) Protestant landowners.
 Their position was buttressed by the Penal Laws, which denied political and land-owning rights to Roman Catholics.
 The dominance of this class in Irish life persisted until the late 18th century, and it voted for the Act of Union with Britain in 1800.
 As a result, by the early 20th century, Banagher had a mix of Irish of native descent and Irish of English descent and supported two churches, one Catholic and one Protestant, both of which still exist.

 During the late 1960s to the early 1980s, several German, Dutch and Swiss settlers were attracted to Banagher, mainly because of its proximity to the River Shannon and associated lifestyle.
 A number of these are still resident in Banagher.
 In the early 21st century a number of people from Eastern Europe (for example Poland) moved to the area, and these now make up approximately 4% of the population.

-According to the 2011 Census, Banagher had a population of 1,653 (a 1.0% increase on the 2006 Census) with 801 male and 852 female residents.
-By 2016, the population had increased further to 1,760 inhabitants.
+In 2011, Banagher had a population of 1,653 (a 1.0% increase on the 2006 Census) with 801 male and 852 female residents.
+By 2022, the population had increased further to 1,907 inhabitants.